-Investors of the company who have invested their funds in any business want to know that how much return they are getting from their investment, how efficiently their capital investment is being used and how the cash is being reinvested by the company.
+Investors of the company who have invested their funds in any business want to know that how much return they are getting from their investment, how efficiently their capital investment is being used, and how the company is reinvesting the cash.

-Also, the potential investor’s wants to know how the company is performing in the past where they are planning to invest their funds and whether it is worth making the investment.
+Also, the potential investors want to know how the company is performing in the past where they are planning to invest their funds and whether it is worth investing.

 Financial reporting by the company helps the investors and the potential investors in deciding whether the business is worth for their cash or not.